 - Clinical Semester 4 - Advanced nursing and care of persons with complex needs and deficits

 While there are many routes to take, starting your nursing career at your local community college is one of the most time and cost-effective educational strategies.
-Within one or two years, employers will be vying for your nursing expertise!
+Employers will be vying for your nursing expertise within one or two years!